MicrosoftDocs/dynamics365smb-docs/business-central/trial-signup.md

    5. The test trial environment will be accessible.

 > [!NOTE]
-> Microsoft does not oversee how partners set up the trial environment or what specific elements are included.
+> Microsoft doesn't oversee how partners set up the trial environment or what specific elements are included.
 While Microsoft offers recommendations, partners have the flexibility to implement them in their own way.
-Using a trial version from one partner does not obligate you to purchase a license from them, and you can always choose to switch partners at any time.
+Using a trial version from one partner doesn't obligate you to purchase a license from them, and you can always choose to switch partners at any time.

 ## What to try